jxnblk/blog/src/pages/blog/the-three-tenets-of-styled-system.md

 ---
 title: The Three Tenets of Styled System
 date: 2019-03-17
+excerpt: A look at some of the core ideas built into Styled System
 ---

 I released [Styled System][] around a year and a half ago,